Pros and cons of private student loans

 Open to those who don’t qualify for federal student loans

-Borrowers not eligible for federal student loans may find they qualify to borrow private student loans.
-The requirements for private borrowing are different and will likely take your finances into account, but this may be an especially helpful option if you do not qualify for other types of financial aid.
+The requirements for private borrowing are different and will likely consider your finances.
+This may be an especially helpful option if you do not qualify for other types of financial aid.

 Potentially tax deductible

-Up to $2,500 in private student loan interest each year may be deductible on your tax return.
+Up to $2,500 in private student loan interest each year may be tax deductible on your return.
 Lenders will issue a form 1098-E indicating how much interest you’ve paid over the previous year.
 Consult the IRS website or a tax professional for details.

 Cons of private student loans